What is Histamine Intolerance? Diagnosis and Treatment

 It’s important to follow this low histamine diet plan with the guidance of a healthcare provider.

-Additional tests that are sometimes used to support HIT diagnosis include:
+Additional tests that are sometimes used as histamine intolerance tests to support HIT diagnosis include:

 • Determination of DAO concentration in blood serum.
 This is the most used approach to diagnose HIT, but it’s also controversial because serum levels don’t entirely correspond to intestinal levels, which is where DAO is most active [20]–[22].